erik-git/micro-sso-gateway/README.md

 * `npm -g shelljs`
 * `npm install`
 * `npm run build`
+* In a browser navigate to `http://localhost:5001/user/authenticated/form` (the port is determined by the .env file - see below)

+### Mocking out the dependencies
+The micro-sso-gateway api depends on the micro-sso-domain api which in  turn depends on mongoDB.
+To make your setup easier the micro-sso-domain api has been mocked out using an Apiary blueprint document - see [micro-sso-domain mock](http://docs.microssodomain.apiary.io/#).
+This allows you to run this micro-sso-gateway api in isolation (see .env file for more details)

 ### The .env file
 Environment variables are supplied via a .env file (see [dotenv](https://github.com/bkeepers/dotenv)).
-The micro-sso-gateway api relies on the micro-sso-domain api which in  turn relies ona mongoDB.
-To make your setup easier the micro-sso-domain api has been mocked out using an Apiary blueprint document - see [micro-sso-domain mock](http://docs.microssodomain.apiary.io/#).
+This .env file is not included in the repo by design therefore you need to create one and place it in the root of the project.

 The example .env file below points the micro-sso-gateway api to the Apiary blueprint.
-This allows you to run this micro-sso-gateway api in isolation.

 ```
 NODE_ENV='development'